woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 layout: post
 title:  "Gerunds: a simple solution to architecture exhaustion"
 date:   2019-11-08 19:02:57
+last_modified_at: 2021-06-02 07:00:00
 category: tech
 img: 'gerunds-a-simple-solution-to-architecture-exhaustion/architecture-monster.jpg'
 img_thumb: 'gerunds-a-simple-solution-to-architecture-exhaustion/architecture-monster.jpg'
 img_alt: 'Architecture monster'
 excerpt: >
-  I may not know you, but if you do full stack software engineering with OOP frameworks like Rails, Django, and similar, I have something I'd like you to try with me that you might really like.
-It's a simple, natural way to express a lot of behavior that has been either bloating your models, or has spread around in architectural components like service objects, form models, presenters, and potentially a dozen other architectural widgets.
+  If you do backend or full stack software engineering with OOP frameworks like Rails, Django, and similar, I have something I'd like you to try.
+It's a simple, natural way to express behavior that's either bloating models, or is spread around various architectural components like service objects, form models, presenters, and similar.
 sidebar_extra: >
   <div class="sidebar-extra">
     <blockquote>